buildo/avenger/docs/core/Caching.md

 # Caching

-Queries can be cached, using various strategies.
+Queries can be cached, using different strategies.
 Here's the list of possible values:

 ```js
 const CacheMode = t.enums.of(['no', 'optimistic', 'manual'], 'CacheMode');